Werner: Moving to Chelsea was a 'hard decision' but the right one after Liverpool interest | Goal.com

 "Yes, I think when I decided to leave Leipzig I talked to different clubs and next to Chelsea I spoke to other clubs," Werner said at his press conference.
 "For me, I don’t want to talk too much about other clubs.

-"In the end, I decided for Chelsea.
-Liverpool had a great team, and maybe I could fit well, in the end I decided Chelsea because it was the best decision I could take.
-Not only the style of football.
-I think it was a hard decision.
+"Of course, there are some other clubs like Liverpool have a great team.
+Maybe I could fit in other teams but, in the end, I decided Chelsea because it was the best decisions I could take.
+Not only the style of football but because of what they shown to me.

+"Yes, it was a hard decision in the end but I am very excited, proud and happy I decided this.
+Now I am here for maybe two months, it feels right, good and the team is brilliant.
+We have some very good but calm and nice players.

 Along with Lampard, Antonio Rudiger and Petr Cech were among those who had dialogue with Werner ahead of his move to Chelsea.
 Still, it was the Blues boss who particularly impressed Werner with his personal touch to help convince him to sign.